Two women accused of stealing customer's credit card at Burger King still wanted after two months

 Trending News

-In a later warrant for Henderson, police said that more than $4,500 was fraudulently spent.
+In a later warrant for Jenkins, police said that more than $4,500 was fraudulently spent from several cards.
+At least 50 cards' pictures were found on the women's phones.
+These were found after the incident at Burger King.

 More News